rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 The `burger` function was called with the string `deli` and the returned function was bound to the name `ingr`.
 On calling `ingr()`, the message was still remembered and used to derive the outcome although the outer function `burger` had already finished its execution.

 This technique by which some data ("deli") gets attached to the code is called closure in Python.
-This value in the enclosing scope is remembered even when the variable goes out of scope or the function itself is removed from the current namespace.
+The value in the enclosing scope is remembered even when the variable goes out of scope or the function itself is removed from the current namespace.
 Decorators uses the idea of non-local variables multiple times and soon you'll see how.

 ## Creating Decorators